Alabama vs. Clemson: Odds, spread, over/under - November 28

 - Odds to win the national championship: +3500

-- Sportsbooks rate Alabama considerably lower (19th-best in the country) than the computer rankings do (10th-best).
+- Sportsbooks rate Alabama much lower (18th-best in college basketball) than the computer rankings do (10th-best).

-- Alabama has a 2.8% chance of winning the national championship, based on its moneyline odds.

 Clemson Futures Odds